StackmateNetwork/cypherpost/README.md

 echo "::1     localhost" | sudo tee -a /etc/hosts
 ```

 #### NOTE: MAC users will need to use Docker Desktop <= v4.5 and disable gRPC File Sharing in Preferences for volume mounting to work.
+Unfortunately you will have to bare with that annoying `!` on your taskbar icon.

 #### NOTE: SETUP DEV ENVIRONMENT AS PRIVATE SERVER (PUBLIC SERVER WILL FAIL TESTS WITH 402:Payment Required).
 Tests for public server with payment is still under development.